 In the run-up to Canada Day and the Fourth of July, the holiday of June 23rd is easily forgotten.
 For those who read the fine print on their wall calendars, the date is “National Pink Day” celebrated annually to appreciate the history of the color and artistic movements, like the pink-happy Rococo period of the mid-1700s, and Mamie Eisenhower’s pink obsession in the 1950s, which increased the color’s exposure and, notably, the shade’s association with the feminine.

-entire restaurants are being designed around the color, not to mention fashion collections.
+We are no doubt in the midst of another trend period for pink—entire restaurants are being designed around the color, not to mention fashion collections.
 Go pastel and you hit “millennial pink”, the au courant shade that simply “refuses to go away”, says New York Magazine.
 Even the rose gold edition of Apple’s iPhone is selling so well with both males and females that it’s been nicknamed “bro’s gold”.
 Blog Hyperallergic sees more than just choice in the renewed rise of the color and its use on must-have products: “This was one of many recent indicators of a shift in gendered color norms and cultural tastes, and a broader change in the ways we think about color, branding, and gender.”
 A pink plane no longer automatically reads Barbie Jet.